Tone Your Body with One Yoga Move

-The Upward salute, a pose in many yoga forms, is a natural way to tone up the entire body, often done automatically after sleeping or sitting for long periods.
+The upward salute, a pose in many yoga forms, is a natural way to tone your body, often done automatically after sleeping or sitting for long periods.

 Standing up and reaching the arms overhead awakens the body from toes to fingertips, providing a boost of energy.
 It’s a simple way to feel rejuvenated!
 Standing up assimilates all the energy from toes that revolve around the entire body.

 Upward salute helps to stretch the armpits, shoulders, thighs and belly.
 It also tones up the upper thighs and arms.
 The breathing pattern of the upward salute lets the yogis’ exhale out all the congestion in their lungs, thus the posture is helpful in conditions like asthma and other obstructive disorders.

 Precautions to take

 People with neck, back or arm injuries should not extend the arms in an upward swing and stretch.
 Mountain pose is more helpful for such patients.
 Also remember not to extend back your head so much that it feels dizzy always look forward after some time of extension.

 Step one; Stand in the Mountain Pose.
 Extend the arms outward such that the palms face away from the lower body and thumbs also point outward.
 Now with a swing, raise the arms up to point toward the ceiling.

 Step two; if your shoulders feel too tight or you have to try too hard to meet them don’t push to keep them parallel to each other.
 If it is possible for you to bring the shoulders forward, try touching the palms together and finally let the fingers meet.